Soham1213/odin-rockpaperscissors/README.md

 # odin-rockpaperscissors
-I created a basic rock, paper, scissors game(User vs. Computer) using buttons and event listeners.
+AS part of The Odin Project course, I created a website that lets the user play Rock, Paper, Scissors against the Computer.